ivandj0h/Guestbook/README.md

-GuestBook
-This is a Simple Guest book using laravel 5.x
+# GUESTBOOK - This is a Simple Guest book using Laravel 5.x From Scratch App

+This is the source code for the "Simple Guest book using Laravel 5.x" by Ivandi.
+It is a website was created also includes full authentication and CRUD.

+## Version
+1.0.0

-Requirements
+## Requirements
-PHP >= 7.1.3
+PHP >= 7.1.3,
-OpenSSL PHP Extension
+OpenSSL PHP Extension,
-PDO PHP Extension
+PDO PHP Extension,
-Mbstring PHP Extension
+Mbstring PHP Extension,
-Tokenizer PHP Extension
+Tokenizer PHP Extension,
-XML PHP Extension
+XML PHP Extension,
-Ctype PHP Extension
+Ctype PHP Extension,
 JSON PHP Extension
-IIS/Apache/Nginx
-MySQL/MariaDB

-Install & Run
-Import database.sql.txt
-Configure database connection in db_config.php
-Save your password hash in config.php (alg.
-SHA-256)
+## Installing Laravel
+composer global require "laravel/installer"

+## Local Development Server
+php artisan serve

+## Database
+The sql dump is in _SQL/guestbook.sql